John Allan (colonel): Contributions to the Revolutionary War

 After his schooling, Colonel John Allan moved back to Halifax and worked in mercantile and agricultural fields.
 As the son of a rich landowner, he was probably gifted land in Halifax by his father.
 Allan rose quickly in public service jobs to higher positions.
-He served in Halifax as justice of the peace, Clerk of the Nova Scotia Supreme Court, and Clerk of the Sessions, as well as representing the Cumberland Township in the Nova Scotia House of Assembly from 1775–1776.
+He served in Halifax as justice of the peace, Clerk of the Nova Scotia Supreme Court, and Clerk of the Sessions, as well as representing the Cumberland Township in the Nova Scotia House of Assembly from 1775 to 1776.
 In 1776 his seat was declared vacant because of non-attendance.
 His neglect of this position was likely due to the patriotic activities in which he had begun by this time to take part.
 After the Battle of Lexington and Concord and the Battle of Bunker Hill, Allan began to freely express his patriotic opinions, and, charged for treason to the Crown, he fled across the border to the town of Machias, Maine, in which anti-British sentiment was rampant.
 He arrived in Machias on August 11, 1776, where he met Jonathan Eddy and unsuccessfully attempted to stop him from attempting to take over the British-held Fort Beauséjour (Fort Cumberland), where Allan's wife and five children lived, with a disproportionately small army of Americans.
 Despite Allan's efforts, Eddy attempted the takeover of Fort Cumberland, which proved disastrous for the American cause and for any American supporters living in the area.